Many people arrive here after several attempts to quit porn.

 Weeks 3–6: The urges become less constant but can spike hard when triggered.
 You start having longer stretches of clarity.
 Boredom is a major risk here.

 Months 2–3: Your baseline mood starts to stabilize.
-You begin to notice what porn was masking, maybe loneliness, maybe dissatisfaction with your work or relationships.
+You begin to notice what porn was masking, such as loneliness or dissatisfaction with your work or relationships.
 This is uncomfortable but important.

 Months 4–6: The compulsive pull weakens significantly for most people.
-Urges still come, but they feel more like suggestions than commands.
+Urges still come, but they become easier to question.
 You have real choice.

-Beyond 6 months: Recovery becomes less about not watching porn and more about the life you’re building.
-The urges don’t disappear entirely, but they lose their power because you have better things to do.
+Beyond 6 months: Daily life starts to feel less organized around avoiding porn.
+The urges may still appear, but they lose power because you have better things to do.

 • Addressing the emotions underneath.
 If you're using porn to cope with anxiety, loneliness, or depression, quitting porn without addressing those will feel like holding your breath.